specklesystems/speckle-docs/user/ui2.md

 #### Commit Message

-When sending state in use by others, it's always good to include a message describing what you're sending.
+When sending to Speckle, it's always good to include a message describing what you're sending or explaining the changes applied since the last send operation.
 The commit message is saved and re-used in future sends.

 #### Save or Send